ehansis/ozelot/docs/examples/leonardo/inputdata.rst

 In this example we will use some data about paintings and their artists.
 In particular, we will limit the analysis to portrait paintings.
 It is not required that you understand every aspect about the queries below, they are given here mainly for completeness.
-The resulting data, after executing the queries in the :ref:`Wikidata Query Service`, can be downloaded
-`from the 'ozelot-example-data' repository <https://github.com/trycs/ozelot-example-data/raw/master/leonardo/data.zip>`_.
+The resulting data, after executing the queries in the `Wikidata Query Service <https://query.wikidata.org/>`_, can be downloaded `from the 'ozelot-example-data' repository <https://github.com/trycs/ozelot-example-data/raw/master/leonardo/data.zip>`_.

 The first query retrieves data about the paintings.